 Related Reading: Creative Indoor Activities for Kids to Have Some No-Screen Fun

 Through this game, toddlers practice their motor skills while learning shapes and colors.
 Draw various grid patterns on the sidewalk or parking space in multiple colors.
-Tell your child to walk from one end of the room to the other by stepping on the color or shape you call out to them.
+Tell your child to walk from one end of the room to another by stepping on the color or shape you call out to them.

 Award points for each correct color or shape that the child steps on.
 This turn-taking game allows everyone to participate, and toddlers will have a great time learning their shapes and colors.

-2. Discover and hatch dinosaur eggs
+2. Discover and Hatch Dinosaur Eggs

 Related Reading: Enjoyable Kids’ Activities for a Whoopee Time!

 You can make frozen dinosaur eggs and excite your kids with this game.
 Your child’s face will light up when they explore the nest in your garden or backyard.
-After finding the eggs, your child can have fun slowly pouring warm water from a bowl or jug – or even squirting warm water from a squeezy bottle or meat basket, or gradually melt away the iced egg casings and unveil the dinosaurs within.
+After finding the eggs, your child can have fun slowly pouring warm water from a bowl or jug – or even squirting warm water from a squeezy bottle or meat basket, or gradually melting away the iced egg casings and unveiling the dinosaurs within.

-3. Tossing a giant bean bag
+3. Tossing a Giant Bean Bag

 Related Reading: Extracurricular Activities Examples for Kids: The Best List